Skip to content

 Self exclusion gambling programs let you voluntarily ban yourself from covered casinos, sportsbooks, and online gambling platforms.
 Once enrolled, covered operators must follow the rules of that specific program.
 That may include denying access, closing accounts, or removing you from marketing lists.

 Programs and options vary by state.
 Some are managed by gaming commissions, lottery agencies, tribes, or individual operators, and they differ in duration, scope, application process, and online gambling coverage.
-Select your state below to review the available information before applying.
+Review the state list and official resources below before applying.

 Before you enroll